 Because of the added security features, expect to see blockchain technology combined with IoT and smart contracts in the coming years across various industries.
 For example, working with shipping and logistics companies, IBM found that utilizing blockchain technology helped them reduce costs, improve supply chain inefficiencies, and settle disputes.

 5. Wearables can do more

 Wearables include watches, earbuds, and other smart devices—even certain articles of clothing.
 Wearables can fulfill a range of functions, from voice activation for phone calls to helping people keep track of the number of steps they take each day.
-There are approximately one billion connected wearable devices in use worldwide.
+There are approximately 1 billion connected wearable devices in use worldwide.
 In 2021, the wearable technology market was valued at approximately $116 billion, with significant growth yet to come.
-It’s estimated to climb to $265 billion by 2026.

 Other features you can expect to see from wearables in the near future include smart app capabilities tied to security.
 Recently, Apple teamed up with lock manufacturer Schlage to create smart locks that can be opened using an Apple Watch or iPhone.
 Users can also add a virtual house key to their mobile smart wallet.

 As more personal information is online, fears around consumer security and privacy are increasing.
 Consumer data is routinely collected to provide better services, especially in use cases involving AI and machine learning.
 But consumer concerns about personal information getting out aren’t unfounded.

 A recent study of popular Android apps by Synopsis found that 63% contained open-source components with known security vulnerabilities.
 That leaves many consumers exposed to having their information hacked or leaked, which could affect customer experience or confidence in an app.